DEEFRAG/WL-Tech-FPV-CAR/README.md

 # xbox_gamepad_proxy_mediamtx_deadzone_browser.py:

-If you do not want to use VLC but instead prefer to use a Webbrowser you can start this script.
+If you do not want to use VLC and/or pygame but instead prefer to use a Webbrowser you can start this script.

 It depends on mediamtx for converting the rtsp Videostream to WebRTC which you can get here: https://github.com/bluenviron/mediamtx/releases